slavesocieties/openai/next_steps.md

 HTR

+-update segmentation app to return entry counts and lines per entry

 -combine training data from Drive and S3 into a single bucket, make sure that color scheme of training data is consistent and corresponds to input

 -expand infrastructure to allow gpt4 api calls for text recognition
+    -can we detect and handle bad segmentation adequately?

 -hook up the entire pipeline and see how widely applicable it is